- Three Basic Kinds of Taxes in Greece

 The coefficients depend on your property value and location.
 The law gives you 250K euro in property value deduction.
-If you own and maintain a recognized historical building, you don't have to pay the supplementary tax at all.
+If you own and maintain a recognized historical building, which is helpful for tourism and culture, you don't have to pay the supplementary tax at all.

 The property Inheritance tax is a separate case.
 It usually depends on your relationship to the person you inherit from and the value of the inheritance.
 It can range from 1% to 40%.
 Anything under 150K euro is tax-free for close relatives like spouses and children.